Anshuldhanka/spdc/README.md

-# anshThis project is for creating a interactive web app for estimating the intensity profile of Spontaneous Parametric Down-Conversion (SPDC) process for user defined various experimental parameters.
+# This app is made to present the type-1 and type-2 spdc phenomenon.This app gives you the control to change the input parameters so as you can have down converted photons of different intensities and phases.